JSBmanD/docs/pages/web/text-me-the-app.md

 ## Setup

+[block:callout]
+{
+  "type": "warning",
-!!! warning "This setting overrides the default desktop redirect behavior for all links"
-    Do not enable the <notranslate>**Custom Landing Page with SMS**</notranslate> toggle unless this is the desired behavior.
+  "title": "This setting overrides the default desktop redirect behavior for all links", "body": "Do not enable the <notranslate>**Custom Landing Page with SMS**</notranslate> toggle unless this is the desired behavior."
+}
+[/block]

 If you don't want to use Branch's default Text Me The App Page or show a desktop deepview, follow these instructions.
 This will let you customize a Text Me The App page using Branch.